MP3 Audio Clip (27 min 19 sec) Starts at about 114:01:47.

 [They are closing a push/pull valve which, when open, lets oxygen flow out of the ECS suit circuit into the cabin.
 Next, they will close a valve which, when open, lets oxygen return from the cabin into the suit circuit.]114:31:16 Conrad: Cabin Gas Return (Valve) to Egress

 [Next, they will position a relief valve which will prevent overpressurization of the suit circuit.]114:31:20 Conrad: Suit Circuit Relief (Valve), Auto.

 114:31:22 Bean: Circuit Relief, Auto.

-[With the fan off, the ECS caution-and-warning system should activate.
-It takes about a minute for the fans and the centrifugal water separator to spin down enough for the warning light to come on.]114:31:45 Conrad: (Verifying the steps they've just completed) Suit Gas Diverter (Valve), Pull/Egress.
+[With the fan off, the ECS Caution light and the H2O separator lights should come on.
+It takes about a minute for the fans and the centrifugal water separators to spin down enough for the lights to come on.]114:31:45 Conrad: (Verifying the steps they've just completed) Suit Gas Diverter (Valve), Pull/Egress.
 Cabin Gas Return to Egress.
 Suit Circuit Relief, Auto.
 I don't have an ECS light, yet.
 There's nothing.

 114:31:55 Bean: Well, the Sep won't be...You know it runs down.
 It takes a little while.